vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 ---------------------------

 - You may need to turn on the ``--enforce-eager`` flag if you experience process hang when running the `benchmark_thoughput.py` script to test your installation.
 - Triton flash attention is used by default.
-For benchmarking purposes, it is recommanded to run a warm up step before collecting perf numbers.
+For benchmarking purposes, it is recommended to run a warm up step before collecting perf numbers.
 - To use CK flash-attention, please use this flag ``export VLLM_USE_FLASH_ATTN_TRITON=0`` to turn off triton flash attention.
 - The ROCm version of pytorch, ideally, should match the ROCm driver version.